kokerinks/tp/docs/UserGuide.md

   - SF: Soy-Free
   - CF: Casein-Free
 <div style="border: 1px solid #D1478C; margin: 10px 0; padding: 10px; background-color: #FDE4EF; color: #910D47; border-radius: 5px;">
   🧁 <strong>Benefit:</strong> The purpose of including allergens is to allow you to keep track of the allergies and dietary requirements of your customers.
 This is so that you can warn your customers when they order an item that contains their allergens or take note of it when customising on order.
-Nevertheless, this is an optional field that you may omit if you find uncessary.
+Nevertheless, this is an optional field that you may omit if you find unnecessary.
 </div>

 Examples: